This Help File Page was last Modified on 07/02/2021

 ✓Keeping this in mind, locate and Double-Click on the desired Document

-✓The Add Document Form will be displayed (see above).
+✓The Add Document dialog will be displayed (see above).

-✓Name - The specific Name of the File - excluding the path to that file - will be inserted in the Name box which you can modify, if needed.
+▪Name - The individual Name of the File or Description you entered for the URL will be inserted in the Name box.

 ✓Click OK to save the file and close the Add Document Form.

-✓Click the Close box at the top right of the Documents Form
+✓Click Cloce or the Close box on the top right of the Documents Form